-These DIY for a dollar sponge water balls are genius.
+These DIY dollar sponge water balls are genius.
 Kids will have so much fun with them this summer.
 Better yet, show your students how to make it themselves so they have a fun craft to do this summer.

 17. All aglow